 10 Things To Do in Viti Levu, Fiji, Beyond Diving or Snorkelling

-Alright, so you’re planning a trip to the sun-drenched paradise of Fiji, and the beaches are certainly nice, with gorgeous coral reefs and crystal clear waters.
+Alright, so you’re planning a trip to the sun-drenched paradise of Fiji, and the beaches are certainly nice, with gorgeous coral reefs and crystal-clear waters—some of the most stunning in the Pacific, rivaling even the Best Diving Spots in Asia.
 But is that really all you want to be doing in beautiful Fiji?
 Because every minute in the water means less chances to see a smile or exuberant “bula!” from the friendly locals on land.
 From picture-perfect off-road safaris to fresh markets and zip-lining down a ‘Sleeping Giant’, here are 10 must-dos in Fiji’s main island of Viti Levu that isn’t all about diving and snorkelling.

 And be warned – you might never want to go home.